terrastruct/d2/docs/CONTRIBUTING.md

 ### Tests

 All code changes must include tests.
-D2 mostly has functional tests, and uses [diff](https://github.com/terrastruct/diff) as a framework that gives Git-style comparisons of expected vs actual output for each stage.
+D2 mostly has functional tests (see `e2etests` directory), and uses [diff](https://github.com/terrastruct/diff) as a framework that gives Git-style comparisons of expected vs actual output for each stage.
 There are ample examples in each package of this -- try changing some test and run it to see.